aomjk/KMS-Workshop/README.md

 Step
 ====
 1. Create CMK from AWS Console.
 Please name the CMK as 'demo' and create CMK for symmatic key.
-You have select administrator and key's user from user that you create from pre-requisite
+You have to select administrator and key's user from user that you create from pre-requisite

 2. Create data key by using CMK aws kms generate-data-key --key-id alias/demo --key-spec AES_256 --region ap-southeast-1